vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_ValidatePermissionsKeyspace.md

 ---
 ## vtctldclient ValidatePermissionsKeyspace

-Validates that the permissions on primary of the first shard match those of all of the other tablets in the keyspace.
+Validates that the permissions on the primary of the first shard match those of all of the other tablets in the keyspace.

 ```
 vtctldclient ValidatePermissionsKeyspace <keyspace name>